missingfaktor/match-block/README.md

 res8: Any = 'ae
 ```

 Syntactically, the `try`-`catch` here looks fairly similar to its Clojure counterpart.
 However there is one big difference.
-The bit that's passed to `catch` as argument is a first-class **value**!
+The bit that's passed to `catch` as argument is a first-class value!
 This lets us do things like:

 ```scala
 scala> def foo(a: String, b: String, handler: PartialFunction[Throwable, Any]) = try {